kaosborn/Filebert/README.md

 ## Repository layout

-This repository is organized as a single Visual Studio solution with additional documentation files in the root.
+This Git repository is organized as a single Visual Studio solution with additional documentation files in the root.
 These are the top-level folders:

-* `ConDiags` - The console front-end branded as Filebert.
+* `ConDiags` - Builds the console front end.
-* `Harness400` - The domain compiled for test and development only.
+* `Harness400` - Builds the domain.
+For test and development only.
-* `Install` - Builds `UperApps.msi` installer for all tools.
+* `Install` - Builds `Filebert.msi` installer for all tools.
-* `Source` - All the "business" logic of file formats organized into shared libraries.
+* `Source` - C# shared libraries.
 * `TestFull` - A woefully short set of unit tests.
 Code coverage is pitiful.
-* `WpfDiags` - GUI front-end of Filebert.
+* `WpfDiags` - Builds the GUI front end.

-For additional developer notes, see:
+For additional developer notes:

 https://github.com/kaosborn/Filebert/wiki/Developer-notes